Illustration: Leonard Peng

 Among the world’s leading music houses are Walker, MAS (Music and Strategy), and Elias Arts, just to name a few.
 While their styles and areas of expertise vary, most music houses follow a similar workflow.
 When a job comes in, music houses reach out to their network of composers with a brief from the ad agency or brand they represent.
 It’s then up to the composer to submit a demo according to the terms of the deal they propose.

 Freelance composers are commonly offered a demo free in the range of $200 – 500 for their submission, depending on the scale of the work. $300 is common and acceptable for a typical 30-second demo submission.
 Often, if your initial demo appeals to the client but needs a little more direction, you’ll be hired to submit a revision.
-If one’s submission goes final (if it’s chosen as the final piece), they can be awarded a fee that often exceeds $100,000, though this can vary greatly depending on the brand.
+If one’s submission goes final (if it’s chosen as the final piece), they can be awarded a fee that varies greatly.
 The composer will also accrue royalties via their PRO (performing rights organization) such as ASCAP, BMI, or SESAC.
 In the case of a single-use license, as is the case with a fashion show for instance, a one-time licensing fee will be offered and should be no less than $1,000.

 Music houses need to be your friends in order for you to obtain work composing on spec.
 As is the case with many realms of the music industry, connections can be key, but an artful email—even unsolicited—can successfully put your foot in the door.
 Finding the email addresses is on you, but make sure your introductory email includes: